 Diet is not only about What you eat but consists of two other parameters – when and how much you eat

-TRF (Time Restricted Feeding) – Time Restricted Feeding does not restrict what you eat.
+TRF (Time Restricted Feeding) – Time Restricted Feeding does not restrict what you eat and how much you eat.
 You could even be eating a high carb diet.
-It does not restrict how much you eat.
 But there is a restriction on when you can eat.
 Which could be in a window of (16/8) (16 hours fasting and 8 hour eating window), 18/6 (18 hours fasting and 6 hour eating window) and in some cases 22/2 (which is a 22 hour fasting and 2 hour eating window).
 Though people call this intermittent fasting, it is more of a restricted feeding time.
-Intermittent Fasting (IF) comes under a different fasting bucket and you will understand that as we explore further.
+Intermittent Fasting (IF) comes under a different fasting bucket and you will understand that as we explore further.2.
+What are the Dietary Restrictions (DR) - Dietary Restrictions doesn’t restrict how much you eat or when you eat but it restricts what you can eat ("What you eat”).

 Most of the diets fall under one of these categories - Keto, Vegan, Low Carb, Low Fat, Paleo, Vegetarian.
 Any diet which follows a restriction on what you can eat falls under this bucket.